General Information

 Steel arch to RC abutments connections layout

-• What is the structural purpose of the above shown connection elements and arrangement?
+• What is the structural purpose of the above shown connection members and arrangement?

-What type of support can be used for modeling connections 1 and 2?
+What type of support can be used for connections 1 and 2?

 • Plastic Deformation